ava-labs/hypersdk/README.md

 * Actions either emit warp messages during execution or specify warp messages as a dependency
-* Pinned to block result so that lite clients and/or bootstrapping nodes don't need to verify warp messages (which can be expensive)
+* Pinned to block result so that lite clients and/or bootstrapping nodes don't need to verifresultChany warp messages (which can be expensive)
+* Max 64 per block for now

 ### Easy Functionality Upgrades
 Every object that can appear on-chain (i.e. `Actions` and/or `Auth`) and every chain